Sponsors for oDOMOs

-The goal of the Workshop is to understand the significance of ideas in modern movement for our contemporary society and the environment.
-You will discover new ideas and methodologies through participation in our Workshop.
+The goal of the School is to understand the significance of ideas in modern movement for our contemporary society and the environment.
+You will discover new ideas and methodologies through participation in our School.
 With this unique experience, participants will take home valuable tools and approaches to help develop new ideas for your future career.

 Fumihiko Maki, one of the world’s leading contemporary architects and the Pritzker Award winner, was responsible for the design of Daikan-yama Hillside Terrace, built in phases between 1969 and 1992.
 In the project, Maki considered the surrounding environment as the context of history and geographical region.

-Mr. Maki will give a lecture at the beginning of the Workshop and his office will lend support in your understanding of the project.
+Mr. Maki will give a lecture at the beginning of the school and his office will lend support in your understanding of the project.
 Isn’t this an amazing opportunity!?

 The following text is compiled for your initial understanding of the context and the thoughts of Mr. Maki.
-Italic are his words from his essay on JA Magazine 16 1994.
+The Italics are his words from his essay on JA Magazine 16 1994.